SebastianStuhlberger/cs-classes/unity-scripts/Movement Path/README.md

 # MovementPath

-A simple script that allows AI to easily read its next destination from a movement path.
+A simple script that allows NPC-AI to easily read its next destination from a movement path.